Oberon00/cpptutorial/proc/types-and-vars.rst

 automatically (hence the keyword) gets the type of the expression at the right hand side of the ``=``.

+.. note:: The fact that types are determined completely at compile time and that they cannot change at runtime is what makes C++ a :dfn:`statically typed` language.
+Languages like C, C#, Java and Haskell are also statically typed.
+   Python, Ruby, Lua and Javascript on the other hand, are :dfn:`dynamically typed` languages: In them, variables have no types, only their values have.
+   Thus types can change at runtime, exactly like values.
+Dynamic typing is one of the main characteristics of the only vaguely defined term :dfn:`scripting language`.

+   While dynamic typing often allows for more conscise programs (though the advantage tends to get smaller as the programs grow bigger), static typing has the advantage of improved compile-time error checking and usually better runtime performance of the compiled program.

 Using this knowledge, you may now guess if the following program compiles:

 .. literalinclude:: vars-statictype.cpp